Democracy Without Consensus:

 Communalism and Political Stability in Malaysia

 Karl von Vorys

-Condition: The dust jacket has browned slightly with age and has a few dirt marks.
+Condition: The dust jacket is fairly clean except there is a small nick at the top of the spine.
 The binding is tight and there is minimal tanning throughout.
 A nice copy